 „You fell asleep.“ Statement.

 „I did?“ The water was on a cold side already.
 Damnation. „I’ll be right there.“ Muttering.
 I heard his soft steps receding into the house.

 Yeah, sometimes I just turn my gears off in odd places.
 Digging for Charles and tailing enemies was hell of a work, being shot made me even further tired.
-I felt very much as any human being.
+I felt very much like any human being.
 I’ll have to boost my powers and feed properly.
-My corner teeth sharp and ready in agreement.
+My corner teeth were sharp and ready in agreement.
 I let them slide back slowly imagining all kinds of possibilities.
 Which wasn’t helping, really.
 The blood cans were fine though.

-Bit derailed I gripped the imaginary steering wheel and redirected all my dark thoughts back to the bathroom.
+Bit derailed, I gripped the imaginary steering wheel and redirected all my dark thoughts back to the bathroom.
 Making myself presentable.
-As Charles, I chose less formal shirt, dark grey trousers and fitting single breasted vest without lapels.
+As Charles, I chose a less formal shirt, dark grey trousers and fitting single breasted vest without lapels.
 I felt good about myself already.
 I put on my gun rig to be prepared for a change.
-I shaped my wet hair with fingers, few short hair locks tickling my forehead until I tucked them back with others.
-Once dry, I put my charcoal colour fedora on, 2.5” down-angled brim at the front, and it looked good.
+I shaped my wet hair with fingers, a few short hair locks tickling my forehead until I tucked them back with others.
+Once dry, I put my charcoal-colored fedora on, 2.5” down-angled brim at the front, and it looked good.
 Oh, do I sound vain?
 I always aim for a sharp look.
 It’s good with clients and actually helps in a way or two, opening doors.
 Depends.

 „Fit.“ Corner of his mouth curled in a smile.
 I noticed his black leather thigh holster with heavy Webley-Fosbery, recoil operated automatic cannon.